talon-one/talon_one.js/docs/IntegrationApi.md

 let apiInstance = new TalonOne.IntegrationApi();
 let body = new TalonOne.NewReferralsForMultipleAdvocates(); // NewReferralsForMultipleAdvocates | body
 let opts = {
-  'silent': "'yes'" // String | Possible values: `yes` or `no`. - `yes`: Increases the perfomance of the API call by returning a 204 response. - `no`: Returns a 200 response that contains the updated customer profiles.
+  'silent': "'yes'" // String | Possible values: `yes` or `no`. - `yes`: Increases the performance of the API call by returning a 204 response. - `no`: Returns a 200 response that contains the updated customer profiles.
 };
 apiInstance.createReferralsForMultipleAdvocates(body, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);